bull-sec/bull-sec.github.io/_posts/Cheatsheets/2022-07-10-bloodhound.md

 My preferred choice is the "SharpHound.ps1" script as I can load that in remotely using an IEX download cradle but it's dealers choice, both usually work a treat although you're going to want a fairly stable TTY in order to run them.

-Another good choice is the good old SMB
+Another good choice is the good old impacket-smbserver.